Expert view | Energy Trading 3.0: Digital-washing or Powerful Lever for Growth?

 Igal Madar biography

-With more than 15 years of experience in energy markets, Igal has comprehensive expertise in all their aspects – from IT to financial analysis, algorithmic trading, and more.
+With more than 15 years of experience in energy markets, Igal Madar has comprehensive expertise in all their aspects – from IT to financial analysis, algorithmic trading, and more.
 He joined ENGIE's Global Energy Management Business Unit 6 years ago and currently manages the desk dedicated to e-trading, which comprises data scientists, sales teams and traders.

 Igal notably pilots the business development of EGMA, ENGIE's digital trading platform supported by a team of 25.
 He also sits on the board of the start-up Kiwi Power, the UK leader in flexible electricity solutions, supported by ENGIE.